covcom/205CDE/03 Introduction to HTML5/README.md

 <p>Read the <a href="http://en.wikipedia.org/wiki/Retrocomputing">Wikipedia article for Retrocomputing</a>.</p>
 ```

-To test the functionality in the browser, you need to run the Apache server first, and then choose a proper browser (not the default one).
-This was in lab1 if you cannot remember.
-The following image was generated using Chrome on Windows.
-Once you click the link, you'll be directed to the wiki page you specified earlier.
+If you preview the web page and click the link, you'll be directed to the wiki page you specified earlier.

 A link, defined by `a` element contains the URL of the linked web page as its `href` attribute.
 The link above contains an absolute path to a document on the external server.
 The absolute path begins will full protocol identifier and domain name.